esl-epfl/x-heep/ExecuteFromFlash.md

 make sure you have the `boot_sel_i` input (e.g., a switch) set to 1, and the `execute_from_flash_i` set to 1 too.

-To simulate this procedure, you must compile the RTL with the `use_external_device_example` flag to tell fusesoc to compile the FLASH model.

 Note that the FLASH model is not compatible with **verilator**, thus the simulation must be carried out with either **modelsim** or **vcs**.